Multi-partite entanglement monotones: Introduction and summary

-Here $E^{(A)}_i$'s are linear transformations on party $A$ which preserve the trace of the density matrix i.e. $E^{(A)\dagger}_i E^{(A)}_i={\mathbb I}$.
-They are known as Kraus operators.
-If one thinks of entanglement as a resource, then it must not increase under local quantum operation.
-Vidal formalized this property as $\mu_{\rm avg}(\Lambda(\rho)) \leq \mu (\rho)$ where the average value $\mu_{\rm avg}$ of the entanglement monotone $\mu$ on the outcome ensemble is defined as the weighted average of entanglement monotone of $\rho_i$ i.e. $\mu_{\rm avg} (\Lambda(\rho))= \sum_i p_i \mu (\rho_i)$.
+If one thinks of entanglement as a resource, then it must not increase under a local quantum operation.
+This property is formalized as $\mu_{\rm avg}(\Lambda(\rho)) \leq \mu (\rho)$ where $\mu_{\rm avg}$ is the weighted average of $\mu$ on the resulting ensemble i.e. $\mu_{\rm avg} (\Lambda(\rho))= \sum_i p_i \mu (\rho_i)$.
 It follows that $\mu$ must be invariant under local unitary transformation because such a transformation is an invertible local quantum operation and that $\mu$ is monotonic under local quantum operations.

-In addition to performing quantum operations that are local to their respective labs, it is usually assumed that the lab operators can also communicate with each other classically e.g. via a phone call.
-Classical communication allows one party to communicate the identity of the state of the system in the resulting ensemble to the other parties.
-However, the parties can choose to dismiss this information.
-This leads to the treatment of the ensemble $\{p_i,\rho_i\}$ as a mixed state with density matrix $\rho= \sum_i p_i \rho_i$.
-Vidal thought of this dismissal of information as a type of local operation and because the monotone must not increase under local operations, it must be that $\sum_i p_i \mu(\rho_i) \geq \mu (\sum_i p_i \rho_i) $.
-In other words, $\mu$ should be convex in $\rho$.
-To summarize,
+The individual parties can choose to dismiss the information about measurement outcomes and treat the ensemble $\Lambda(\rho)$ as a mixed state with density matrix $\Lambda(\rho)_{\rm mixed}= \sum_i p_i \rho_i$.
+The entanglement monotone is expected to be non-increasing under such operation.
+This is modeled in \cite{Vidal_2000} as the convexity condition.

+It is pointed out in \cite{Plenio_2005} that the monotonicity under dismissal of information does not correspond to convexity but rather to monotonicity under partial trace.
+Neither of these conditions play an important role for us.

+Before we formalize the definition of entanglement monotones we need to introduce the notion of fully separable states. \begin{definition}[Fully separable state] A $\tq$-partite mixed state $\rho$ is called fully separable if it can be written as

-\begin{definition}[Entanglement monotone] A local unitary invariant function $\mu$ of the density matrix $\rho$ is called an entanglement monotone if the following conditions hold. \begin{enumerate} \item \rm{(monotonicity under unilocal operations)}
+where $p_i>0$ and $\rho_{A_a}^{(i)},a=1,\ldots, q$ are local density matrices. \end{definition} \begin{definition}[Entanglement monotone] A local unitary invariant function $\mu$ of the density matrix $\rho$ is called an entanglement monotone if the following conditions hold. \begin{enumerate} \item \rm{(monotonicity under unilocal operations)} For all parties $A_a$, it should hold that

-$E^{(A)}_i$'s are linear transformations on party $A$ which preserve trace i.e. $E^{(A)\dagger}_i E^{(A)}_i={\mathbb I}$. \item {\rm (convexity)} If $\rho=\sum_i p_i \rho_i$ then
+$E^{(A_a)}_i$'s are linear transformations on party $A_a$ which preserve trace i.e. $\sum_i E^{(A_a)\dagger}_i E^{(A_a)}_i={\mathbb I}$. \item {\rm (convexity)} If $\rho=\sum_i p_i \rho_i$ then